jimhigson/oboe.js-dissertation/main/main.md

 handled programmatically as the composition of the `nodeFound` and `nodeFinished` functions.

-Although the builder functions are stateless and side-effect free, while visiting each JSON node the current ascent needs to be stored.
+Although the builder functions are stateless and side-effect free, between SAX events the current ascent needs to be stored.
 This is handled by the ascent tracker which serves as a holder for this data.
 Starting with the ascent initialised as the empty list, on receiving a SAX event it passes the ascent to the handler and stores the result so